yanbasic/studio-se-master/README.md

-Studio-full-master
+Studio-se-master
 ==========

-Master repos using gitslave for aggregating the full Talend Studio source repositories
+Master repos using gitslave for aggregating the full Talend Studio open source repositories

 This folder is a GitSlave root folder.
-It is a simple git repo but allows to work with all Talend Studio repositories as slaves.
+It is a simple git repo but allows working with all Talend Studio open source repositories as slaves.

 Install GitSlave
 ================
-GitSlave is the tool you can use to perfom multi-repo command, in order to use it to its full potential please install :
+GitSlave is the tool you can use to perform multi-repo command, in order to use it to its full potential please install :
 * perl
 * clone this repostitory locally if not already done.